aka: Reticulating Splines

 - Onichanbara Bikini Samurai Squad has a mini game where you control Aya and slash a bunch of crude zombies.

-- In Devil May Cry 3, while you were presented with a black screen with a "Loading" in the corner, you could attack the word, peppering it with bullet holes, slashing it, and even launching it into the air until you made it explode.
+- In Devil May Cry 3, while you were presented with a black screen with a "Loading" in the corner, you could press buttons to attack the word, peppering it with bullet holes, slashing it, and even launching it into the air until you made it explode.

 - A few non-video game examples from Homestar Runner: